SNEWS2/hop-SNalert-app/snews-dev-tutorial.md

   SNalert version 0.0.1

 hop --version
-  hop version 0.2
+  hop version 0.4
 ```

 ### Create and Store Hopskotch Credentials
-After `hop-client` is successfully installed, you are ready to generate Hopskotch credentials and store them with `hop-client`:
+After `hop-client` is successfully installed, you are ready to generate Hopskotch credentials and store them with `hop-client` (follow the steps from the (Hopskotch Authenticator)[https://github.com/scimma/scimma-admin/blob/master/doc/hopauth_guide.md#creating-a-credential] for help):
 * Generate credentials at: https://admin.dev.hop.scimma.org/hopauth/
 * Enter these credentials into the prompts when setting up your hop authorization:
 ```